RiyanBK/WebDesign/MVP.md

 **Implementation Timeline:** [Day 1]

 **Core Requirements:**
-- Store user schedules and logins
+- Store user schedules and logins (COMPLETE)

 **Technical Components:**
-- Needs a database to maintain user data
+- Needs a database to maintain user data (COMPLETE)
-- Class structure to create, update, and use user data
+- Class structure to create, update, and use user data (COMPLETE)

 **Simplifications:**
-- Friends list is P1
+- Friends list is P1 (IN PROGRESS)
-- Just holds calendar class and does not automatically import
+- Just holds calendar class and does not automatically import (IN PROGRESS)

 **Dependencies:**
 - Database setup

 ## Calendar